Home » Blog » How to Tell Your Children You’re Getting a Divorce

 Your children’s age should be a significant consideration when breaking the news.
 Babies and toddlers who are overly dependent on their parents and have no way of understanding complex issues should not be told about divorce in the same exact manner as preschoolers or teenagers.
 A preschooler may be dependent on their parents but has more developed feelings and a better understanding of the world.
 You may not need to address divorce immediately to a toddler who may momentarily forget a parent’s presence.

 If you have children in different age groups, you should consider breaking the news to each child separately based on their own level of understanding and interest.
-Young children can develop incorrect ideas about divorce, its effect, and causes.
+Young children can develop incorrect ideas about divorce, its effects, and its causes.
 Understanding the cognitive abilities of children by age should guide all communication.
 Parents should also watch for signs of distress and emotional instability and plan for the same.

-If you need help with your Alabama family law case, please contact Charlotte Christian Law P.C by phone at (256) 769-0508 or through our online contact form.
+If you need help with your Alabama family law case, please contact Charlotte Christian Law P.C. by phone at (256) 769-0508 or through our online contact form.

 Call or text (256) 859-7277 or complete a Free Case Evaluation form